FLOSSBOKORG/FLOSSBOK/foss-applications.md

 **Open Source Infrastructure**

 Open source Infrastructure generally is defined as the free open source tools that can support the software daily running and maintenance.
-This includes the basic network communication, operating system and some security tools, the classification are as follow
+This includes the basic network communication, operating system and some security tools, the classification are as follow:

 1.HTTP Accelerator